ONBOARDING

 Exploration

-Knowledge shares with business, engineering and architecture, experience mapping and secondary research.
-Leveraged previous research for similar flows/concepts, as well as live data that existed for those concepts.
+Knowledge shares with business, engineering, and architecture teams; conducted experience mapping and secondary research.
+Leveraged past research and existing live data related to similar flows and concepts.

 First iteration design